Tanktics (1999 video game): Combat

 In combat, each part has its own health.
 If the health reaches zero, the part will fly off the tank, destroyed.
 If the tracks are destroyed, all but one engine will fall off and the tank will become immobile.
 If an engine is destroyed, and the remaining engines can't support the number of weapons being used, weapons will fall off until the number of weapons matches the total engine power.
 If the radar is destroyed or the final engine is lost, the tank will cease to function, and lose all of its experience.
 The tank, unless ordered otherwise, will attack the closest enemy in range of its farthest weapon.
 If the tank is ordered to attack a specific enemy that is out of range of some weapons, the others will attack the closest enemy within range.
 Enemies will obey the same rules, except when attacking the Part-O-Matic.
 The destination of all enemies spawned after the start of the game is the Part-O-Matic.
 When attacking the Part-O-Matic, enemies will ignore their surroundings.
 Enemies spawn at receiver points and move to the Part-O-Matic.

 Objectives

 The main objective in campaign mode is to eliminate all enemy spawn points by first unlocking them by pressing buttons with certain level requirements, and then attacking the now exposed vulnerable center.
 Once all spawn points have been destroyed, all remaining tanks including those guarding points of interest will move in to attack.
 Once all enemy tanks have been destroyed, the player wins and completes the level.
-If the Part-O-Matic is destroyed, the player loses.
-However, in the last level of each of the four worlds, the objective is to capture a transmitter from the enemy "Evil Black Tanks" that guard them, and return it to the base.
+If the Part-O-Matic is destroyed, the player loses, but in the last level of each of the four worlds, the objective is to capture a transmitter from the enemy "Evil Black Tanks" that guard them, and return it to the base.
 In these levels, there are no enemy spawn points to destroy.